0xkkonrad/kkonrad.github.io/README.md

 - Go to the `_posts` directory in your repository.
 This is where your blog posts are stored.
 - Click on `Add file` > `Create new file`.

-### 3. **Name Your File**: Use the format `YEAR-MONTH-DAY-title.md` (e.g., `2024-01-10-my-first-post.md`).
+### 3. **Name Your File**
+Use the format `YEAR-MONTH-DAY-title.md` (e.g., `2024-01-10-my-first-post.md`).
 Ensure the file extension is .md, which stands for Markdown.
 If the file name is malformatted, the post will not be displayed!

 ### 4. Writing Your Blog Post
 - At the top of the file, add front matter.
 It should look like this: